OpenEvalProject/evals/manuscripts/elife-87863/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/87863/elife-87863-fig7-v1.jpg)

 **Figure 7.:** (A) Mean retinol (ROH) cellular accumulation as a function of time and concentration.
 Error bars represent the standard deviation of three biological replicates.
 The medium contains 2 µM ROH equilibrated with 2 µM RBP, 2 µM muRBP, 2 µM RBP +4 µM TTR, or 2 µM RBP +4 µM muTTR.
 (B) Mean ROH cellular accumulation in brain microvascular endothelial-like cells (BMEC) lysate after 60 min, collected from cells in Transwells.
 Apical concentrations are the same as listed in panel (A).
-(C) Kinetics of retinoid permeation into the basolateral chamber comparing ROH-RBP, ROH-muRBP, ROH-RBP-TTR, and ROH-RBP-muTTR.Figure 7—source data 1.
+(C) Kinetics of retinoid permeation into the basolateral chamber comparing ROH-RBP, ROH-muRBP, ROH-RBP-TTR, and ROH-RBP-muTTR.

 Surprisingly, accumulation from ROH-muRBP is markedly higher than that of ROH-RBP; indeed, accumulation approaches that of free ROH at 2 µM.
 This was an unexpected result given that muRBP binds ROH with similar affinity as RBP, but may be consistent with the hypothesis that muRBP cannot participate in ROH efflux from intracellular ROH stores, and thereby drives a higher net ROH accumulation.